myshkin5/effective-octo-garbanzo/README.md

 #### Response Statuses

-`200 - OK`: Only `200 - OK` is returned.
+`201 - Created`: The octo was successfully created.
+`400 - Bad Request`: The request was malformed and could not be processed.
+The [standard error body](#standard-error-response-body) is returned.
+`500 - Internal Server Error`: Returned when there is an internal server error.
+The [standard error body](#standard-error-response-body) is returned.

-### Response Body
+#### Created Response Body

 Returns the newly created octo.
-See TODO for the definition of an octo.
+See [`GET /octos/:octoName`](#get-octosoctoname) for the definition of an octo.

 ##### Example